 Event History – The UPD will review the history of any event for which security is requested.
 Events or groups with a history of violent or disruptive incidents will be required to have higher levels of security than those with no history.

-Staffing Levels – Required staffing levels will be set by the Police Operations Commander with input from the sponsoring group supervisor, information on the Special Events Form, prior similar events, and any other available information source.
-While it is recognized that security costs can be very expensive, in fact in some cases cost prohibitive; the costs will not be a consideration when assigning staffing levels.
+Staffing Levels – Required staffing levels will be set by the Special Operations Lieutenant with input from the sponsoring group supervisor, information on the Special Events Form, prior similar events, and any other available information source.
+While it is recognized that security costs can be very expensive; costs will not be a consideration when assigning staffing levels.
 The greater responsibility is in maintaining public safety, protecting attendees, and the University Community.

 Timelines – The times listed for the event are used for staffing decisions and are expected to be accurate.
 Additional time may be charged before and beyond the actual times to allow for pre-event briefing and post-event activities, time expended investigating crimes/incidents and writing reports associated with the event.
 Any extension of the end time will be contingent on the capability of maintaining an acceptable level of public safety during the extended period.
 An event will not be considered closed or ended until any crowds have been disbursed from the area.
 The OIC will consult with the Event Leader on how to disburse the crowd and at what point it is completed.

 Copyright © 2018 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000